Write a Playbook with Oracle Linux Automation Engine

 Our first playbook will target all

-hosts from the provided inventory file.
-The contents of this sample playbook consist of a single task that prints a debug message.
+hosts from the created inventory file.
+This sample playbook consists of a single task that prints a debug message.

 From a terminal on the Oracle Linux Automation Engine Control Node: